-The competition for these awards is open only to recent PhD (or comparable professional school degree) recipients and doctoral candidates from Harvard and universities around the world.
-Those still pursuing a PhD should have completed their routine training and be well along in the writing of their dissertations before applying to become Academy Scholars; those in possession of a PhD for longer than three years are ineligible.
+The competition for these awards is open only to recent PhD (or comparable professional school degree) recipients and doctoral candidates.
+Those still pursuing a PhD should have completed their routine training and be well along in the writing of their theses before applying to become Academy Scholars; those in possession of a PhD longer than three years are ineligible.

-Each year, four to five Academy Scholars are named for two-year appointments.
+Each year four to five Academy Scholars are named for two-year appointments.
 Academy Scholars are expected to reside in the Cambridge/Boston area for the duration of their appointments unless traveling for pre-approved research purposes.

 How to Apply

-- three letters of recommendation; and
+- Three letters of recommendation

 The Academy Scholars Program